- Home

 1. Check where your pension is invested

-However, if you’ve got some time to go before you plan to retire, you may be comfortable taking greater risk with your pot in the hope of higher potential rewards (although of course there are no guarantees).
+However, if you’ve got some time to go before you plan to retire, you may be comfortable taking a greater level of risk with your pot in the hope of generating higher potential rewards (although of course there are no guarantees).
 Besides, many people stay invested well into retirement these days, while drawing an income from their pension.
 Read more in our article Where is my pension invested?

 If you’re contributing to a personal pension, it’s important to check that you’re happy with the investments your contributions are going into.
 You also want to ensure that you have a balance of holdings in your pension portfolio, so that you aren’t dependent solely on a particular stock market or asset class.
 Ideally, you’ll include a wide range of investments in your pension including UK, global and emerging market equities, bonds and cash, as well as alternative investments such as commodity and gold funds.
 Find out more about personal pensions in our articles What are the different types of pensions? and What is a SIPP?